Gerry Spence Method

 Alonso immigrated to this country after high school from Guadalajara, Mexico when his father found a job as a day laborer working in the fields of California.

-After a few years of working hard towards his American dream, Alonso enlisted in the United States Marine Corps after the attacks of September 11, 2001.
-During his deployment in support of Operation Iraqi Freedom.
+After a few years of working hard towards his American dream, the attacks of September 11, 2001 occurred.
+Subsequently, Alonso enlisted in the United States Marine Corps, where he deployed in support of Operation Iraqi Freedom.

 After the Marine Corps, Alonso earned his bachelor’s degree at the University of California Santa Barbara and earned his law degree from Thomas Jefferson School of law in San Diego.